-Today we head back east through the Deerfield drainage.
-The trail will seem familiar, and you will be able to take in the views that you missed on the way out.
-In the afternoon our ride takes us through a dense ponderosa forest on a combination of old doubletrack and technical singletrack.
-Much of the trail is swooping and smooth, with intermittent pitches of steep rocky sections.
+Today we head toward the high point of the trip-- 6,100 ft.
+Once over Slate Prairie, we will ride down to the Mickelson Trail and into Mystic for lunch.
+In the afternoon our ride takes us through a dense Ponderosa forest on a combination of old doubletrack and technical singletrack.
+Much of the trail is swooping and smooth with intermittent pitches of steep rocky sections.
 The Black Hills were created by an uplift of metamorphic and igneous rock.
 Initially, these underlying rocks were covered by marine sediments, primarily limestone, some 65 million years ago.
 Since then, erosion has taken away the central part of the limestone forming an elliptical donut.
 This donut has granite, slate and schist of igneous origin in the center and marine limestone all around it.
 Evidence of this history is exposed in the sheer schist walls surrounding Slate Creek, where we’ll camp for the night.
 Before dinner, you may opt for a quick splash in Slate Creek or a hike up through the metamorphic rock formation to visit the old mines.
-TOTAL MILEAGE: 14 miles, longer options available
+TOTAL MILEAGE: 18 miles, with shorter options available

 This morning we will pick up the Centennial Trail at the base of the Pactola Dam and head south.
 Starting with a climb on doubletrack and singletrack, we will reach an overlook of the lake and the riding to come.
 There will be fun downhill singletrack before lunch.
 In the afternoon we will ride through a beautiful grassland and get views of Harney Peak, the highest mountain in the Black Hills.
 Once at camp there are options to swim, take a hike or do a little more pedaling.
-TOTAL MILEAGE: 16 miles
+TOTAL MILEAGE: 16 miles, with shorter options available

 Itineraries are subject to change due to weather, road conditions, rider safety, and other factors which may affect the logistics of the adventure.